truth table: Binary Operations 1

 uv run pytest-watcher . --now

-• the terminal shows
+• the terminal is my friend, and shows

 rootdir: .../pumping_python/truth_table